wwRequest::FormVarsToObject

 Optionally you can pass in a prefix for form variables to allow for potential naming problems for properties of multiple objects.

 This method can be extremely useful for reducing form variable retrieval code from your Web applications especially if you map form fields directly to objects.
 Form variables must match the property names either directly or with an optional prefix (such as txt, but the prefix must consistent for all variables).
+You can call this function multiple times with different prefixes to map multiple objects.

 Return Value